 Do not leave fresh water connection unattended when filling tank.
 Failure to comply may result in tank expansion and property damage.

 - 4. Turn OFF city water supply and disconnect hose from the Tank Fill Inlet. - 5.
-Set the Water Panel back to the "Dry Camping" setting.
+Turn the fresh water valve knob to the "normal" setting.